istio/istio/samples/open-telemetry/loki/REAME.md

 kubectl logs -l app=opentelemetry-collector -n istio-system --tail=-1
 ```

-You can also check logs from Grafana:
+You can also check the Grafana logs:

 ```bash
 istioctl dashboard grafana